OHDSI/DatabaseConnector/README.md

 devtools::install_github("ohdsi/DatabaseConnector")
 ```

-To download and use the JDBC drivers for BigQuery, Impala, or Netezza, see [these instructions](http://ohdsi.github.io/DatabaseConnector/reference/jdbcDrivers.html).
+To download and use the JDBC drivers for BigQuery, Impala, Netezza, or Spark, see [these instructions](http://ohdsi.github.io/DatabaseConnector/reference/jdbcDrivers.html).

 User Documentation
 ==================